elsa-data/elsa-data/SECURITY.md

 ### 9. Security Logging and Monitoring Failures

 We have included as much logging as we could for activities in this app.
-These logs are stored in the EdgeDb database with no TTL implemented, which allows for traceback at any point in time for any breaches.
+These logs are stored in the EdgeDb database with no TTL implemented, which allows for trace back at any point in time for any breaches.

 In another attempt to improve logging, we also implement data egress logs as the main of the app is giving data access.
 If the software administrator configured this feature, the data being accessed could be tracked by which researcher.
 For example, a researcher generates pre-signed URLs for a given dataset.
 When these URLs are being accessed, information from the storage server could be fetched and bring it to the application database.
 For data custodian, monitoring and logging of these are shown and highlighted if for example data was downloaded with IP from another country, or downloaded more than once which increase egress cost.